saurabhthareja90/camunda-app/README.md

 These options run a Zeebe broker locally on your machine.

 ### Option 1: Docker Compose (Recomendended)
-This starts the app and a local Zeebe broker in one command.
+This starts the app, a local Zeebe broker, and Redis in one command.

 ```bash
 docker-compose up --build
 ```